About the Committee

 in March 2014

-There is currently a vacancy on the committee for a Trainee
+There is currently a vacancy for 1 committee

-This post is open to trainees in recognised
+This post is open to Members of the College

-training posts and the post holder would be required to assist with
+and the post holder would be required to assist with all issues

-all issues relating to the work of the ISC and particularly with
+relating to the work of the ISC and particularly with issues

-issues relating to psychiatric trainees in Iraq.
-The post holder is
+relating to psychiatric trainees in Iraq.
+The post holder is also

-also required to join (if not already a member) the Iraq Mental
+required to join (if not already a member) the Iraq Mental Health

 The committee meets four times a year and has